JanSevcikk/SSY-HX711_LWM/README.md

 # SSY-HX711_LWM

 Creation of school project, with HX711 sensor, ATmega256RFR2 in C library which allows user to measure weight and send it via uart and lwm network.
 Task was to use controller, connect HX711 and load cells (used 4 load cells).
+I took first inspiration for using HX711 from its datasheet and from [5].

 ### Assignment: